 What makes Threema secure?

-Threema uses state-of-the-art asymmetric cryptography to protect messages between sender and receiver, as well as the communication between the app and the servers.
-Threema uses the Open Source NaCl library for encryption, which is open to independent audits.
-Anyone can validate Threema’s correct application of the encryption.
+Threema uses tried-and-tested asymmetric cryptography to protect messages and calls between sender and recipient (and the communication between the app and the servers).
+Threema uses the open-source library NaCl for encryption.
+Since the Threema apps are open source, anyone knowledgeable enough can confirm Threema’s security.

-There are two layers of encryption: the end-to-end layer between the conversation participants, and an additional layer to protect against eavesdropping of the connection between the app and the servers.
-The latter is necessary to ensure that an adversary who captures network packets (e.g. on a public wireless network) cannot even learn who is logging in and sending a message to whom.
+There are two layers of encryption: The end-to-end layer between the conversation participants, and an additional layer to protect against eavesdropping of the connection between the app and the servers.
+The latter is necessary to ensure that an adversary who captures network packets (e.g. on a public wireless network) cannot even learn who is logging in and who is communicating with whom.

-All message encryption and decryption happens directly on the device, and the user is in control over the key exchange.
-This guarantees that no third party – not even the server operators – can decrypt the content of the messages.
+All encryption and decryption happens directly on the device, and the user is in control over the key exchange.
+This guarantees that no third party – not even the server operators – can decrypt the content of the messages and calls.

 Strength of the encryption: The asymmetric ECC based encryption used by Threema has a strength of 255 bits.
-Accordingto a NIST estimate (page 64), this corresponds at least with the strength provided by 2048 bit RSA.
-ECDH on Curve25519 is used in conjunction with a hash function and a random nonce to derive a unique 256 bit symmetric key for each message, and the stream cipher XSalsa20 is then used to encrypt the message.
-A 128 bit message authentication code (MAC) is also added to each message to detect manipulations/forgeries.Forward secrecy: Threema provides forward secrecy on the network connection (not on the end-to-end layer).
-Client and server negotiate temporary random keys, which are only stored in RAM and replaced every time the app restarts.
-An attacker who has captured the network traffic will not be able to decrypt it even if he finds out the long-term secret key of the client or the server after the fact.
+According to a NIST estimate (page 54), this corresponds at least with the strength provided by 2048 bit RSA.
+ECDH on Curve25519 is used in conjunction with a hash function and a random nonce to derive a unique 256 bit symmetric key for each message.
+The stream cipher XSalsa20 is then used to encrypt the message.
+A 128 bit message authentication code (MAC) is also added to each message to detect manipulations/forgeries.Perfect Forward Secrecy: Threema supports Perfect Forward Secrecy.
+For more details and how to activate the feature, please refer to this FAQ entry.

 For detailed technical information about the cryptography in Threema, read the Cryptography Whitepaper.